THE 2016 RBC HERITAGE WILL BE A CARBON NEUTRAL EVENT

-- Each day, unused food will be donated to Second Helpings, a local organization that collects and distributes food to agencies serving the disadvantaged in the Lowcountry of South Carolina.
+- Unused food will be donated to Second Helpings, a local organization that collects and distributes food to agencies serving the disadvantaged.

 - All cardboard from tournament and clubhouse will be baled and recycled.